By Susan Donaldson, B.A. (Hons), Animal Campaigner

 Find more information about payroll giving for donors, employers and charities

-An alternative resource on all the above payroll giving information can be found on the chartered institute of fundraising site.
+An alternative resource on all the above payroll providing information can be found on the chartered institute of fundraising site.

 In this context, a legacy is a gift to charity made in a will.
 Anybody can do it.
 Animal charities depend on legacies.
 Without them, they would not be able to survive.
 However, only one in seven people leave a legacy to charity.
 Even fewer leave anything to animal charities.